 Auburn University’s campus network is the Ethernet backbone linking computers and networks in all buildings to each other and Auburn University to the Internet.
 Auburn University is also a participant in the Internet2 initiative.
-The campus is connected to the Internet and Internet2 via redundant high-speed fiber optic circuits.
-A secure wireless network is available to Auburn students and employees in most public spaces on campus, in classrooms, and in the campus residence halls.
+A secure wireless network, AU_WiFi, is available to Auburn students and employees in most public spaces on campus, in classrooms, and in the campus residence halls.

 Computing stations and labs across campus are available for use by students and employees.
-OIT maintains several computing labs with networked multimedia Windows machines, most of which are available 24 hours a day.
-An Auburn username and password are required to use the OIT labs.
-OIT computing labs have general purpose software for database, spreadsheet, word processing, web browsing, email, and course-specific software.
-Network laser printing is available in all OIT Labs, and color printing is available outside the HelpDesk on the third floor of the RBD Library for a nominal fee.
+OIT maintains several computing labs, most of which are available 24 hours a day.
+OIT computing labs have general-purpose software for database, spreadsheet, word processing, web browsing, email, and course-specific software.

 Auburn University is committed to providing convenient and secure web applications to the University community.
-Student admissions, registration and records, campus directory services, administrative systems, email, and instructional and research tools are available to the Auburn University students and employees via the World Wide Web.
-The official Auburn University website resides at www.auburn.edu.
+Student admissions, registration and records, campus directory services, administrative systems, email, and instructional and research tools are available to the Auburn University students and employees.

 University colleges, schools, and departments maintain websites specific to their areas.
 The Auburn website includes online directory services, news, calendars, a campus map, and a search engine.
-AU Access, the campus portal, SharePoint and restricted webspace are provided for sensitive information (such as copyrighted material).
+AU Access, the campus portal, SharePoint and restricted webspace are provided for sensitive information.
 The Office of Information Technology website is located at www.auburn.edu/oit.
 It serves as a central dissemination point for information about and assistance with computing, information technology, multimedia, and telecommunications at Auburn University.

 OIT provides telephone, data network (wired and wireless), and Cable TV services for all academic and administrative campus buildings, and wireless network to dormitories.
-Additional information on Telecommunications services available to AU students including cellular service discounts is provided at www.auburn.edu/oit/students.
+Additional information on Telecommunications services available to AU students including cellular service discounts.